univention/univention-corporate-server/test/ucs-test/README.md

 In addition to them the following tags are used commonly:
 - `apptest`: execute them only for testing new Apps, but otherwise skip them due to their long run time.
 - `basic`: check that basic functions work on all system roles.
-- `univention`: tests which require special pre-requisites, for exmaple *well known passowrd* `univention` for admin user.
+- `univention`: tests which require special pre-requisites, for exmaple *well known password* `univention` for admin user.
 - `import500`, `import30000`, `import65000`, `performance`: performance tests for importing ½/30/65k users.
 - `rename_default_account`: modifies standard accounts.
 - `replication`: sub-set of tests for replication.